SEMICeu/documentation/puri.md

 The SEMIC PURI service is designed to provide editors the means to manage the PURIs without (or minimal) involvement of a developer or a system admin.
 Because the editorial activities only involve GitHub interaction to create artefacts and publish them to the consumers, it is desirable for the PURI service to be also designed in this spirit.

-Namely the editor is granted acccess to a GitHub repository.
+Namely the editor is granted access to a GitHub repository.
 By changing the content of this GitHub repository also the content of the PURI service changes.

 #### Deployed setup

-Content negotation is a more complex proxy configuration than serving a static website as provided by GitHub pages used by the data specifications.
+Content negotiation is a more complex proxy configuration than serving a static website as provided by GitHub pages used by the data specifications.
 Therefore the solution has been deployed on a SEMIC operated virtual machine.

 To the outside world, the SEMIC PURI service is accessible under the domain *uri.semic.eu*.
-The description of the implemented content negotation rules, source code and deployment instructions are found in the repository [uri.semic.eu-proxy](https://github.com/SEMICeu/uri.semic.eu-proxy).
+The description of the implemented content negotiation rules, source code and deployment instructions are found in the repository [uri.semic.eu-proxy](https://github.com/SEMICeu/uri.semic.eu-proxy).

 The content of the PURIs is stored in another repository [uri.semic.eu-puris](https://github.com/SEMICeu/uri.semic.eu-puris).
 The PURI content repository is organised to match straightforward the URI structure of a PURI.